Is 424 a good credit score?

-Many lenders choose not to lend to borrowers with scores in the Poor range.
-Your approval odds are going to be very low and your financing options are going to be very limited.
-With a score of 424 your focus should be on building your credit and raising your credit scores before applying for any loans.
+Many lenders choose not to lend to borrowers with credit scores in the Poor range.
+As a result, your ability to borrow money and financing options are going to be very limited.
+With a score of 424, your focus should be on building your credit history and raising your credit scores before applying for any loans.

 Can you get a credit card with a 424 credit score?

 Credit card applicants with a credit score in this range may be required to put down a security deposit.
 Applying for a secured credit card is probably your best option.
 However, they often require deposits of $500 – $1,000.
 You may also be able to get a “starter” credit card from a credit union.
 It’s an unsecured credit card, but it comes with a low credit limit and high interest rate.

 Either way, if you are able to get approved for a credit card, you must make your payments on time and keep your balance below 30% of your credit limit.